Peter L. Corsell

-Peter L. Corsell (born December 5, 1977) is an American technology entrepreneur and investor.
+Peter L. Corsell (born December 5, 1977) is an American technology entrepreneur, leader, and investor.
 A repeat entrepreneur in the sustainable energy industry, Corsell founded GridPoint in 2003, and Twenty First Century Utilities in 2015.

 Early life and education

-Corsell was born in Brooklyn, New York and raised in Manhattan.
+Corsell was born in Brooklyn and raised in Manhattan.
 Corsell attended the Edmund A. Walsh School of Foreign Service at Georgetown University where he earned a BSFS degree in 2000.

 In 1999, Corsell was recruited by the Central Intelligence Agency, where he worked as an intelligence officer in the Cuba branch.
 From early 2001 to late 2002, Corsell worked for the U.S. Department of State in Cuba, where he served as Special Assistant to Ambassador Vicki J. Huddleston, the Principal Officer of the United States Interests Section in Havana.